TomasBivainis/blackjack_teacher/README.md

 ## Todo:

-- Fix enabling the "Double down" button.
-- Fix the sliding menu, so you could not see it when it's closed.
 - Think of a way to show if the right move was chosen.
 - Update the sliding menu design.
 - Maybe add a banner.